September 30, 2024

 Recipe Tips

-Milk: You can swap any other milk for the soya milk – however, this will change the nutritional profile of the smoothie.
+Milk: You can swap any other milk for the soy or dairy milk – however, this will change the nutritional profile of the smoothie.

 Freeze your banana: For an even creamier smoothie, peel and freeze your banana ahead of time.